How to Ensure Optimal Accuracy

 - Make sure to wash the sensor area where the green LEDs shine as filmy residue may build up over time and pat dry when finished.

 - Make sure the sensor is tight against the skin.
-If you can see the green sensor LEDs shining out while wearing your WHOOP Strap, it isn't tight enough.
+If you can see the green sensor LEDs shining out while wearing your WHOOP, it isn't tight enough.

-- If comfortable for you, move the WHOOP Strap up further up the arm (closer to your elbow).
+- If comfortable for you, move your WHOOP up further up the arm (closer to your elbow).
 Some members find that putting it higher up the arm is a better way to capture heart rate accurately, especially if you have a smaller wrist.

 Additional Accuracy Information

-In some cases, excessive hand motion may cause the Strap to move against the skin, making it difficult to detect true HR.
+In some cases, excessive hand motion may cause your WHOOP to move against the skin, making it difficult to detect true HR.
 This may result in what looks like a false high heart rate.